handomeh03/Zwallet/README.md

 dbtrAgt
 ```

-must not be included in the PIS payload.

 The debtor is treated as implicit by the sandbox.

 ---

 ### 🔹 Account Lock Flags

-The sandbox's:
+The following flags:

 ```text
 lockedForDebit
 lockedForCredit
 ```

-flags do not prevent PIS transactions in the tested scenarios.
+do not prevent PIS transactions in the tested sandbox scenarios.

-They mainly affect account and CAF lookups.
+They mainly affect Accounts and CAF lookups.

+---

+### 🔹 Sandbox Account Balances

+The sandbox test data contains an unusual relationship between account balances and lock flags.

+Accounts with available funds may have lock flags enabled, while fully unlocked accounts may have zero balances.

+Since the tested PIS flow does not block transactions based on those lock flags, this does not prevent the current integration.

 ---